 - Pick ChatGPT if you want the strongest all-rounder - broad capabilities plus reasoning models that excel on hard, multi-step problems and debugging.

 - Either way, both send code to the cloud; for sensitive work use data-control settings or a local model.
+See what ChatGPT stores and how to control it.

 Quick comparison